oskarrough/codesandnotes/content/Content management/local-drupal-development-os-x-vagrant.md

 ---
-title: "Local Wordpress development with OS X and Vagrant"
+title: Local Wordpress development with OS X and Vagrant
 ---

 Vagrant together with VirtualBox allows you to create portable virtual machines development.
 For instance, you no longer have to fiddle around with MAMP or LAMP or whatever when you're doing local PHP development.